 She immediately apologized, but I’d soon forgotten about her when the other receptionist started speaking to me, a young woman with an even brown skin and a lovely smile.
 She made me sign on a form to enter my information, then she told me to wait as she checks if there’s an available bed already.
 I stayed in the restaurant, enjoyed the view of the sea, and the welcome drink of calamansi juice.

-When the room was ready, the girl called me out and led me to this narrow pathway that is surrounded by plants.
-We went to room number.
+When the room was ready, the girl called out for me and led me to this narrow pathway that is surrounded by plants.
+We went to room number 3.
 I was very much impressed that I muttered “beautiful” as soon as I stepped in.
 There is nothing fancy about the room, but I love the minimalist design.
-The bunk beds are made of thick sturdy wood that they don’t shake even if somebody climbs up on the top bed.
+The bunk beds are made of thick sturdy wood that they don’t rattle even if somebody climbs up on the upper bunk bed.
 The toilet and shower are separated, the doors can be closed by a wooden latch.
 Across the shower/toilet is a long concrete sink, below a huge rectangular mirror.

 There are tall closets with hangers, each bed has an electric outlet and a night light, the bed is thick and not too soft, sheets and pillowcases smell fresh, and they also provide a bath towel and a beach towel for their guests.
 The girl gave me the key tied to a blue string.
 I asked her name, it’s Monique.